-With this growth comes a growth in the number of ecommerce managers worldwide, as well as in the average ecommerce manager salary (whoop, whoop!).
+With this comes a growth in the number of ecommerce managers worldwide, as well as in the average ecommerce manager salary.
 In other words, this is a great time to be an ecommerce manager.

-To keep you in the loop, we’ve put together this ecommerce manager salary guide for 2020.
-It’s meant to help you, whether you’re looking for a new position in ecommerce management, considering moving into ecommerce from a different industry, or looking to hire a new ecommerce manager.
+To keep you in the loop, we’ve put together this ecommerce manager salary guide for 2023.
+It’s meant to help you—whether you’re looking for a new position in ecommerce management, considering moving into ecommerce from a different industry, or looking to hire a new ecommerce manager.

-No matter why you’re here, you’ll find actionable ecommerce manager salary information and information on factors affecting ecommerce job salaries.
+No matter why you’re here, you’ll find actionable ecommerce manager salary information and factors affecting ecommerce job salaries.

 What Does an Ecommerce Manager Do?